 Scavenger hunts are perfect for networking

 So you haven't been on a scavenger hunt since you were a kid.
 But isn't it time that you added a little more fun to your professional life?
 A well-planned scavenger hunt forces you — in a good way — to get out and meet people.
 At GO Scavenger Hunts, we've learned to take the awkwardness out of networking and gamify the process.
 Rather than searching for the person you already know and hanging on them like a life preserver, we create a game that you play on your smartphone.
 We give you permission and a REAL reason to talk to someone you don't know and ask them about fun, engaging topics.
 The more strangers you talk to, the more points you earn.
-Suddenly everyone in the room is trying to earn the most points, there are many conversations happening and connecting with a stranger becomes actually fun.
+Suddenly everyone in the room is trying to meet as many new people as they can, natural conversations are happening, and connecting with a stranger becomes actually fun.

 Want to learn more?
 Contact us to find out how to build & structure your own networking scavenger hunt.